CFC-Servers/gm_logger/README.md

 ## Callbacks
 The logger object allows you to add callbacks to any log-level.
 If a message comes through with the matching log level, the callback is called.

-The callback is provided with one parameter, the contents of the message to be printed ("Before adding the prefixes like [MyProject]").
+The callback is provided with one parameter; the contents of the message to be printed (before adding the prefixes like `"[MyProject]"`).

 For example, maybe you want to forward all `fatal` messages to Discord.